 A personal statement questionnaire will be completed as a part of the online application.
 Four questions will stand in lieu of a personal statement.
-The questions will address background, interests, and describe why the Education Track in Anatomy PhD Program will meet the applicant’s career goals.
+The questions will address background, interests, and describe why the Education Track PhD Program will meet the applicant’s career goals.
 Each response should be written in essay format, and each response should be 5000 characters or less.

 A CV/Resume must be submitted as a part of the online application.
 The CV typically includes the following sections: Education History, Research Experience, Teaching Experience, Publications, Presentations, and Awards.
 Additional sections may be added at the discretion of the applicant.

 Recommendation letters should address the applicant’s suitability for a career in teaching, intellectual potential, motivation for graduate study, and the potential of independent educational scholarship.
 Referees may either utilize the electronic submission option generated from the online application or email recommendations directly to Jessica N. Byram at firstname.lastname@example.org.

 Once an electronic recommendation is saved, an email request will automatically be sent to the recommender on your behalf.
 Please advise your recommender to look for this email in their inbox, as well as their spam or junk-mail folder, as emails do occasionally get filtered out.

 Prior to the application deadline of January 1, applicants should contact the Indianapolis Education Track PhD program director, Jessica N. Byram (email@example.com), to ensure all application materials have been received.